Birkenstock: Expansion and present-day

 In the early 1990s, "Birks" enjoyed another spike in sales among high-school and college-aged Gen X'ers, in part due to the introduction of Birkenstocks into High Fashion, most notably by Kate Moss.
 Birkenstocks continued to spread to Britain in the early 2000s due to headlines about Gwyneth Paltrow, who was spotted wearing them.
 Birkenstocks saw another comeback among teens and young adults in the early 2010s, as well as in the late 2010s due in part to the VSCO girl trend.
 The company was given PETA's Libby Award for being the "Most Animal-Friendly Shoe Company" in 2018.

 In 2013, the company, which had previously consisted of 38 individual companies since the 1990s, was fundamentally restructured to form a single group of companies, the Birkenstock Group.
 In 2013, Stephan sold his stake to the two brothers; they recruited Oliver Reichert, an outsider, to consolidate various subsidiaries into Birkenstock Group and lead the company.

 In February 2021, the American-French investment company L Catterton and the family holding Financière Agache, the private equity firm backed by Bernard Arnault's LVMH, acquired a majority stake in the German sandal manufacturer Birkenstock.
 The parties have agreed not to disclose the purchase price or other details of the transaction.
 According to media reports, they had agreed to buy Birkenstock in a deal that valued the company at about €4 billion.
 Christian and Alex Birkenstock retained minority ownership and remained responsible for production in Germany.

 In September 2023, Birkenstock filed for an initial public offering (IPO) in the United States stating that the company would be listed on the New York Stock Exchange under the stock ticker "BIRK".
 The company completed the IPO and went public on October 11th 2023, raising $1.48 billion at a valuation of $8.64 billion.
 Following the IPO, L Catterton continued to be a controlling shareholder with an 83% ownership stake.
 Alex Birkenstock exited his stake following the IPO.

 As of 2023, 72% of Birkenstock customers were female.

+In September 2024, Birkenstock launched a six-product foot care line, followed in April 2026 by a nail polish collection, marking its expansion into the beauty sector.